pminina01/readthedocs/Configuration-file.md

 3. `minlevel` and `maxlevel` (minimum and maximum level keywords have the same priority)
 4. No keyword (All levels are logged)

+In case a rule is marked as `final` and contains any level related keywords, the `final` attribute applies only to the specified levels.

 <a name="example-rules" />
 ##Example rules
 All messages from the `Class1` in the `Name.Space` whose level is `Debug` or higher are written to the "f1" target: